algoacademy/Neural-Network-v2/quiz.md

 # 1 Data Preparation

 Let us start our neural network experience by first preparing the dataset.
-You will use the `sign-language-mnist` dataset stored in the `data_input` folder with the file names `sign-mnist-train.csv` and `sign-mnist-test.csv`.
-The data consists of a train and test set that stores sign language images measuring 28 x 28 pixels for 24 different categories.
+You will use `sign-language-mnist` dataset which can be downloaded on [the following page](https://www.kaggle.com/datamunge/sign-language-mnist).
+Data to download are `sign-mnist-train.csv` as train data and `sign-mnist-test.csv` as test date, then save both data into quiz folder that you use *(Neural-Network-v2)*.
+Both of the data stores sign language images measuring 28 x 28 pixels for 24 different categories.

 **1.1 Load the library and data**